The tubular of tubulars.

-For the tread, Challenge used its proven file-like herringbone pattern.
+The 25mm-wide profile was then wrapped with the popular Paris Roubaix herringbone tread pattern, a design that continues to be one of Challenge's most versatile for a variety of road surfaces.
 This low-profile pattern perfectly blends speed and grip.
-The tread was applied using Challenge's proven hand-glued method, which involves mounting and then inflating the casing onto a wheel.
+The tread was applied using Challenge's proven hand-glued methods, which involves mounting and then inflating the casing on a wheel.
 Only then does Challenge carefully glue on the tread layer.
 As a result, the tread isn't put under tension when you inflate the tire on your wheel, and that lack of tension leads to lower rolling-resistance, added grip, and increased comfort.

 The Challenge Strada Tubular Tire weighs approximately 285 grams each, comes in the colors Black/black and Black/tan, and in the 700c x 25mm size.